 Though I want to stay away from negative people, I seem to constantly attract bitter, hard-hearted people.
 How do I surround myself with joyous and positive people?

 Whenever we show a violent, abrupt, or strong reaction to anything, we naturally draw our attention to that situation.
-The more attention we pay to negativity the more energy we channelize in cementing (and not diffusing) our adversities and disturbing emotions.
-That’s how mind works: nothing attracts it as instantly as fear does.
+The more attention we pay to negativity the more energy we channel in cementing (and not diffusing) our adversities and disturbing emotions.
+That’s how the mind works: nothing attracts it as instantly as fear does.

 If you desire to stay away from negative people, your energy is still drawn to negativity.
-You put your energy in negativity and destructive thoughts will consume you.
+You put your energy into negativity and destructive thoughts will consume you.
 You invest it in creativity and positive thoughts will enhance your sense of well-being.
 This is the law of attraction in a nutshell.
 You draw energy from whatever you focus on.
 Read more here.

 I’ve started to stay away from negative people because I want to stop being cynical about life.
 How can I change my negative thinking?

-Excessive or negative thinking, being lazy or a workaholic, these are just habits.
+Excessive or negative thinking, being lazy, or being a workaholic, these are just habits.
 The art of breaking or modeling habits, however, requires willpower and the willingness to see the world (and yourself) differently.
 The easiest way to shift our perspective is to look at the brighter side of life, to be grateful, but that doesn’t always work.
 That leaves us with the

 second-best option, which is to expose yourself to a new way of thinking.
 One good way to start is to see which belief makes you most susceptible to anger, hatred, and negativity.